outbounder/organic-plasma-feedback/README.md

 ## Performance notice

-This implementation is ~4 times slower than `organic-plasma v0.0.7`, however it provides greater control over plasma's feedback support and is aligned to its pattern in nature.
+This implementation is ~8 times slower than `organic-plasma v0.0.7`, however it provides 8 times greater control over plasma's feedback support and is aligned to its pattern in nature.